svg/svgo/docs/how-it-works/en.md

 - - -

 ### 4. js2svg
-SVGO converts SVG-as-JS representation into SVG-as-XML data string.
+SVGO converts AST back into SVG-as-XML data string.

 ## What's next
 1. Write your own plugin :) or
-2. Give me an idea of new plugin or API method
+2. Give me an idea of new optimization or API method
-3. Pull request my crooked english